 But, how can you make sure that you will be accepted at one?
 Below I will run through some of the steps and approaches to selecting a university, and making sure that you have what it takes to be admitted.

-1. Choose the right degree subject in the U.S.
+1. Popular degree subjects in the US

 - MBA degrees

 2. US universities to consider for your studies